kragen/dercuano/intro.md

 few of which are original observations), and a wide variety of inventive ideas about what is possible and what could be done, in particular ideas about how to improve the world with new hardware and software — a few of them workable.
-I've published little of it previously.
+I’ve published little of it previously.

 Disclaimer, preface, and warning